 The VGP viewer can be opened by using the menu option [Tools] → [View VGPs] (hotkey: ctrl-shift-v).
 The viewer requires latitude and longitude data for sites and locations in order to calculate all VGPs from specimen interpretations, if this data is not already contained in the MagIC tables imported when the GUI started then it will be asked for during calculation so have it ready.
 The VGP viewer allows you to select viewing samples, sites, or location VGPs from the drop-down menu at the top.
 Plot interactions are the same here as in the main GUI and can be zoomed, panned, and points selected in the same manner.
 The list on the left shows all the data for the currently displayed VGPs.

 The white box in the far top right of the GUI is there to provide relevant warnings about aspects of the current specimen and interpretation such as missing data or duplicate data and can be useful in debugging and analysis.

 Finally, if you need more help working with Demag GUI it offers in context assistance with the menu option [Help] → [Usage and Tips] (hotkey: ctrl-h) which will change your cursor and then let you click on whichever aspect of the GUI you want help with.
-Once you have clicked a yellow pop-up box with information should appear in most cases, not all features have information but most should.
+In most cases, a yellow pop-up box with information will appear, altough not all features have information.